This article explains how Lustre I/O works, and provides best practices for improving application performance.

 Some users have implemented logic in their scripts to test for the existence of certain files.
 Such tests generate "stat" requests to the Lustre server.
 When the testing becomes excessive, it creates a significant load on the filesystem.
 A workaround is to slow down the testing process by adding sleep in the logic.
 For example, the following user script tests the existence of the files WAIT and STOP to decide what to do next.

-When neither the WAIT nor STOP file exists, the loop ends up testing for their existence as quickly as possible (on the order of 5,000 times per second).
+STOP file exists, the loop ends up testing for their existence as quickly as possible (on the order of 5,000 times per second).
 Adding sleep inside the loop slows down the testing.

 10) Avoid Having Multiple Processes Open the Same File(s) at the Same Time